 Today, Anchuthengu and Anjengo Fort are some of the most popular Varkala places to visit.
 The town features old structures including a century-old convent and tombs of soldiers.
 Walking through the streets, it’s easy to feel like you’ve stepped into the past.
 The old world feel is very discernible!

 2,000 years old and still standing strong, Janardana Swami Temple is a place of worship for followers of Vishnu.
-Often referred to as the Varanasi of the South, it’s located on a hill at the road to Varkala Beach.
+Often referred to as the Varanasi of the South, it’s located on a hill at the road to Varkala Beach and is counted among the top Varkala sightseeing places.
 You can visit it along the way.
 A banyan tree stands on the grounds of this Varkala temple and is adorned with idols beneath.
-Non-Hindus aren’t allowed inside the inner sanctum but you can explore the grounds and see the façade of the temple.
+Non-Hindus aren’t allowed inside the inner sanctum but you can explore the grounds and see the facade of the temple.

 A 10-day festival known as Arattu is held each year from March to April and includes night-long traditional dances.
 Plan your holiday during this period if you want to see this and colorful processions.

-The ashram and tomb of Sri Narayana Guru, Sivagiri Mutt, is located atop Sivagiri Hills and is a popular tourist attraction.
+The ashram and tomb of Sri Narayana Guru, Sivagiri Mutt, is located atop Sivagiri Hills and is a popular Varkala sightseeing place.
 It’s believed that this is where the social reformer became enlightened.
 You can expect to see a steady flow of devotees that swells to thousands during the Sivagiri Pilgrimage that takes place from December 30th-January 1st.

 The rituals observed during the period are distinct from other religious pilgrimages.
 Devotees are required to purify themselves on the basis of Buddha’s principles of mind, body, food, word and deed.

 8. Odayam Beach – Spend Some Time With Family